babakam/mancala/README.md

 ### Prerequisites / Test and Deploy

 Requirements for the software and other tools to build and test.
-Choosing one of them could cause you to ignore the other one.
 - [JDK 17] (https://www.openlogic.com/openjdk-downloads).
   - After downloading and installing the JDK, make sure to add your JAVA_HOME to your path
   - To set your JAVA_HOME follow this link https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux